DanielSThomas/Unity-Shaders/README.md

 Stuff it has
 - Two variants in shading: Regular darkening and Hue shifting.
-- Two styles: Toon Ramps and A dithering effect
+- Two styles: Toon ramp or a dithering effect
 - Transitions from Realtime and Baked Lighting
 - Static Light can either rotate with world or vertex normals
 - Outlines only the border of the mesh